 - Refer With Caution

 What Are Key Manual Underwriting Guidelines

-- These reasons can be waiting periods not being satisfied, too many late payments, or the borrower not meeting one or more mortgage lending guidelines
+Referred/ineligible means the borrower does not qualify for a mortgage loan.
+These reasons can be waiting periods not being satisfied, too many late payments, or the borrower not meeting one or more mortgage lending guidelines.

 Denied By Automated Underwriting System

 Not too many lenders do manual underwriting nor follow manual underwriting guidelines:

 - Borrowers get denied by either Fannie Mae’s or Freddie Mac’s Automated Underwriting System, do not give up